securisec/r2wiki/options/grep.md

   - Screenshot

     <img src="/uploads/grep/internal-hud.png" width="50%">
     > This is take any commands output and overlay a HUD on top of it for string type searching.
 Example: `pdf ~...` and then search for call

+## Modifiers

 - **`{}`** json indentation